Fortaleza F.C.: History

 After two seasons of mid-table performances, Fortaleza found themselves contending for promotion in the 2019 Primera B season, in which they made it to the Torneo II semi-finals but were knocked out at that stage by the eventual runners-up Boyacá Chicó, and were a serious contender in the final tournament of the 2021 season.
 They advanced to the semi-finals after placing fourth in the first stage, and were leading their group with 10 points prior to the final matchday.
 Fortaleza needed to hold on to the top spot in order to achieve promotion, which they would manage by avoiding defeat against Bogotá, while at the same time Llaneros and Unión Magdalena were playing their match in Villavicencio, with the latter side having a chance at promotion if they won and Fortaleza lost their match.
 Despite losing their match to Bogotá, Fortaleza were promoting to Primera A since Llaneros were winning their game, however, two goals scored by Unión Magdalena in stoppage time ended Fortaleza's promotion chances and triggered a match-fixing inquiry.
 Although Fortaleza officially requested to get the match played in Villavicencio annulled and Unión Magdalena's promotion reversed, the inquiry failed to find any irregularity.

 Fortaleza returned to Primera A at the end of the 2023 Primera B season, sealing promotion after defeating Cúcuta Deportivo in the Torneo II finals and securing the top spot in the season's aggregate table.
 They eventually ended as season runners-up after losing the grand final to Patriotas.

+Fortaleza managed to avoid immediate relegation back to Primera B in its third spell in the top tier, placing 13th in the relegation table of the 2024 Primera A. On 22 January 2025, the club presented Colombian singer Carlos Vives and former cyclist Rigoberto Urán as its new shareholders, and in the 2025 Finalización tournament it managed to advance to the final stages of the league for the first time ever.
+On 25 November 2025, Fortaleza announced the exit of Carlos Barato, founder of the club CEIF and former Fortaleza CEIF chairman.
+As part of the agreement reached with Barato for his departure, the club ended its partnership with CEIF and reverted to its previous name Fortaleza Fútbol Club effective from 1 January 2026.